 - You can immediately charge purchases or access cash, and you only pay back what you've borrowed (with interest, if applicable).

-- Depending on the issuing bank, you may receive a sign-up bonus or earn airline miles, shopping discounts, dining discounts, or other perks for using your business credit card.
+- With a business credit card, depending on the issuing bank, you may receive a sign-up bonus or earn airline miles, shopping discounts, dining discounts, or other perks for using your business credit card.
 You may also earn cash back on purchases.
 Business loans don't come with these incentives.

-- If you don’t have a good debt-to-income ratio and a track record of at least two years in business, you may not apply.
+- If you don’t have a good debt-to-income ratio and a track record of at least two years in business, you may not qualify.

 - Exceeding your credit limit or paying your bill late can incur fees and penalties.